UW 2019 offense primer: Can Huskies reach new heights with new starting backfield?

 That’s a lot of time for dreams.
 But what did you dream about?

-If you’re reading this — and you obviously are — then perhaps you dreamed of a 2019 Washington offense that returns nearly all of its starters; that could boast a starting backfield featuring two talented in-state products; that will be expected to outpace the group that ranked eighth in the Pac-12 in scoring (26.4 points per game) last season.
+If you’re reading this — and you obviously are — then perhaps you dreamed of a 2019 Washington offense that returns nearly all of its starters; that could boast a starting backfield featuring two talented in-state products; that will be expected to outpace the group that ranked eighth in the Pac-12 in scoring (26.4 points a game) last season.

-Perhaps you dreamed about a unit that improves its red zone efficiency, after the Huskies entered the end zone on just 54.5 percent of their red zone trips (105th nationally) in 2018.
+Perhaps you dreamed about a unit that improves its red-zone efficiency, after the Huskies entered the end zone on just 54.5% of their red-zone trips (105th nationally) in 2018.

-Perhaps you dreamed about a play-caller — Bush Hamdan — with a better feel for the game in his second year on the job.
-Perhaps you shut your eyes and pictured the possibility of an upgraded wide receivers room under first-year position coach Junior Adams.
+Perhaps you dreamed about a play-caller — Bush Hamdan — with a better feel for the game in his second year on the job as offensive coordinator.
+Perhaps you shut your eyes and pictured the possibility of an upgraded wide-receivers room under first-year position coach Junior Adams.

 Perhaps, deep in your REM cycle, you even saw a high-octane Husky offense run all over Oregon on Oct.
 19.